Application Porting

 This script will rename all scripts to remove the .py extension, mark all scripts as executable and package.

-It's the magic behind executable scripts as it make the system interpret the script as an common executable, if your script doesn't have a shebang on the beginning it can't work as an executable program.
+It's the magic behind executable scripts as it make the system interpret the script as an common executable, if your script doesn't have a shebang on the beginning it can't be launched like an conventional compiled program executable.

 script = """